hms-dbmi/bmi706-2022-ps3/README.md

 ### Developing with `streamlit`

-You'll need to set up a Python environment for working your Streamlit application.
+You'll need to set up a Python environment for working your Streamlit application locally.
 Streamlit's only officially-supported environment manager on Windows, macOS, and linux is [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/).
 Please make sure you have this installed.
-(The following is adapted from Streamlit's [documentation](https://docs.streamlit.io/library/get-started/installation))
+(The following is adapted from Streamlit's [documentation](https://docs.streamlit.io/library/get-started/installation).)

 #### Create a new Python environment with Streamlit